Finch4/Monk/README.md

 # How it works?

-[Attention, at the moment all this explaination is valid just for C# version of Monk, read "about" for the github release]
+[Attention, at the moment all this explaination is valid just for C# version of Monk]

 First of all, it needs two samples to compare, then you need to insert how many bytes to take and how much they must be similar (jaro_input_rate), here an example (8 bytes in this case):
 ```